ABHI2598/N-queens-Problem-using-backtracking/README.md

-# N-queens-Problem-using-backtracking
+# N-queens-Problem
-this is code for N-queens Problem which is solved by using backtracking algorithm
+This is code for N-queens Problem which is solved by using backtracking algorithm